Embedded-Shark-LLC/BT-Bike-Light/hardware/README.md

   - Charge current: 1 A
   - Timer period: 6 hours
 - Battery connector
-  - Part number: S2B-PH-K-S
+  - Part number: 54
-  - Manufacturer: JST
+  - Manufacturer: Keystone Electronics
-  - Right angle
+  - Clip (need one for each side of battery)
 - LDO
   - Part number: TPS7A0218
   - Manufacturer: Texas Instruments